AnyChart/docs.anychart.com/sub/quick-start.md

 </html>
 ```

-<h3 style="line-height:22px;padding-bottom:10px;">Also, you can use any other JavaScript library to manage the DOM ready event.<br> Here is an example with jQuery:</h3>
+<p style="line-height:22px;padding-bottom:10px;">Also, you can use any other JavaScript library to manage the DOM ready event.<br> Here is an example with jQuery:</p>

 ```
 	<script>